10-Q 1 usfd-20240928.htm 10-Q usfd-20240928

 The Company computes EPS in accordance with Accounting Standards Codification (“ASC”) 260, Earnings per Share.
 Basic EPS is computed by dividing net income available to common shareholders by the weighted-average number of shares of common stock outstanding.

 Diluted EPS is computed using the weighted average number of shares of common stock, plus the effect of potentially dilutive securities.
 The Company applied the treasury method to calculate the dilution impact of share-based awards—stock options, non-vested restricted shares with forfeitable dividend rights, restricted stock units, and employee stock purchase plan deferrals.
 The Company applies the if-converted method to calculate the dilution impact of the Series A convertible preferred stock (the “Series A Preferred Stock”), if dilutive in the period.
-For the 13 weeks ended June 29, 2024, there were no anti dilutive shares excluded from the dilutive share based calculation.
-For the 13 weeks ended July 1, 2023, share-based awards representing less than 1 million underlying common shares were not included in the computation because the effect would have been anti-dilutive.
-For both the 26 weeks ended June 29, 2024 and July 1, 2023, share-based awards representing 1 million underlying common shares were not included in the computation because the effect would have been anti-dilutive.
-Additionally, Series A Preferred Stock shares were dilutive for the 13 weeks and 26 weeks ended July 1, 2023.
-For the 13 weeks and 26 weeks ended June 29, 2024, there are no Series A Preferred Stock outstanding.
+For the 13 weeks ended September 28, 2024, there were no anti-dilutive shares excluded from the dilutive share based calculation.
+For the 13 weeks ended September 30, 2023, share-based awards representing less than 1 million underlying common shares were not included in the computation because the effect would have been anti-dilutive.
+For both the 39 weeks ended September 28, 2024 and September 30, 2023, share-based awards representing less than 1 million underlying common shares were not included in the computation because the effect would have been anti-dilutive.
+Additionally, Series A Preferred Stock shares were dilutive for the 39 weeks ended September 30, 2023.
+For the 13 weeks and 39 weeks ended September 28, 2024, there are no shares of Series A Preferred Stock outstanding.

 The following table sets forth the computation of basic and diluted EPS: